Autism Seminars for Families

 Pre-Assessment Autism Workshops

-Autism Berkshire works with the ASD Pathway team at Berkshire CAMHS to provide information and signposting advice to parents and carers whose children are aged 5+ and on the waiting list for an autism spectrum assessment.
+Autism Berkshire works with the ASD Pathway team at Berkshire CAMHS to provide information and signposting advice to parents and carers whose children are aged 5+ and on the waiting list for an autism assessment.

 These free workshops are led by trained staff from Autism Berkshire who are also parents of children and young people on the autism spectrum and have experience of the assessment process.